UPDATED 2nd April 2021

 AFTER you have received the apostilled document (or if the document cannot be apostilled/legalised), you must THEN get it officially translated.
 A list of Official Translators in the Canary Islands can be found HERE (scroll down for Tenerife translators).
 Alternatively, do an online search as there are other official translators in Tenerife not featuring in this list.

-Obtaining a replacement Residency Card
+Obtaining a replacement Residency Card (EU Nationals, but NOT UK Nationals)

 For anyone needing to replace their residency card (e.g. lost, damaged, stolen, change of address, upgrading from an old A4 certificate etc) then simply follow the same procedure as with initial residency using Forms EX18 and Modelo 790 with bank payment, plus supporting documentation, but instead tick “Duplicado” (duplicate) in the box in form EX18.